 Mr. Carper indicated that on February 23, 2022, from 12:30 am to 4:00 pm there will be staff training for Flood Plain Management and Hazard Mitigation with the State of Maryland in the County Commissioners' Hearing Room and all members of the Commission are welcome to attend.

-Ms. McCann, not having received comments from Mr. Yeager, suggested that the Forest Conservation Easement template be forwarded to the County Commissioners.
+Ms. McCann added that she will forward the Forest Conservation Easement form to the County Commissioners.

 ADJOURN